Make Reading to Your Child a Special Time

-Start young.
 It is never too early to start reading to your child.
 Infants can begin to show interest in black and white contrasted patterns and shapes as young as two months of age.
 Sit with your baby on your lap and hold a developmentally appropriate picture book 12 to 18 inches away from baby.
 Trace the patterns with your fingers.
 Use your voice to hold baby’s interest.
 You will find your baby’s attention span is very short in the early months, so don’t push baby to stay focused.
 Keep it fun.

-Talk it up.
 Be sure to continuously engage your baby’s attention with your voice.
-“Turn the page”, “Where’s the ball?”, “Open the door” and any other phrases that apply to your book will really work your child’s mind.
-As your child grows through the second year of life you can introduce the concept of colors.
+“Turn the page,” “Where’s the ball?,” “Open the door” and any other phrases that apply to your book will really work your child’s mind.
+As they grow through the second year of life you can introduce the concept of colors when reading to your child.
 Pick one or two colors to focus on and repeat them over and over.
 And there’s no better way to learn animals and animal sounds than by pointing them out in a book and making the sounds with your child.

 When you begin reading storybooks, don’t just read the words.
 Make up the story yourself in a way that holds your child’s interest and imagination.
 Reading books that match your child’s favorite movie or TV characters will really get your child excited about reading.
 As your child gets older, start reading the story words as you deem appropriate to your child’s age.
 Simple phrases such as classic nursery rhymes are a perfect place to start.